stackbit-projects/neat-rabbit-014d0/src/pages/blog/neurogrid_core.md

 excerpt: >-
   Creating and simulating cortical models on Neurogrid is straightforward--you describe your neural model by writing a Python script.
 seo:
-  title: Neurogrid: The Core
+  title: Neurogrid - The Core
   description: 'Creating and simulating cortical models on Neurogrid is straightforward.'
   extra:
     - name: 'og:type'
       value: article
       keyName: property
     - name: 'og:title'
-      value: Neurogrid: The Core
+      value: Neurogrid - The Core
       keyName: property
     - name: 'og:description'
       value: 'Creating and simulating cortical models on Neurogrid is straightforward.'